How to open a business bank account in Malta? What documents are required?

 Who can set up a bank account in Malta?

 As a rule, any resident of Malta can open a bank account there.
-In justified cases, non-residents as well as foreign companies have this possibility.
-Theoretically, Maltese banks also accept applications from people who are not EU citizens, but in practice they often tighten their requirements.
+In justified cases, non-residents, as well as foreign companies, have this possibility.
+Theoretically, Maltese banks also accept applications from people who are not EU citizens, but in practice, the requirements for opening a bank account are a lot tighter.

-How to set up a company account in a bank in Malta?
+How to open a business account in a bank in Malta?

-Basically, you may need several documents to set up a company bank account in Malta.
+Basically, you may need several documents to open a business bank account in Malta.
 However, you must know that they will vary from case to case.
 According to the khg.pl website, most often Maltese banks may require:

 1. The “Know-Your-Client” form (abbreviated as KYC), which is the basic document without which it is not possible to register any bank account in Malta, regardless of whether it relates to a private or business account.